Gold Bullion Meaning

 When you see or hear the explicit term ‘physical gold bullion’ the writer or speaker is likely making a conscious decision to differentiate actual physical gold bullion vs. other financial derivatives.

 Derivatives get often used for trading gold spot price action.
 These derivative proxies for gold include futures contracts on fractionally reserved commodities exchanges, or in ETFs like GLD or IAU, or within other paper gold machinations which far out-trade the less than likely 3 billion ounces of gold bullion above ground in existence today (and even the more than reasonable 3 billion ounces of gold mixed within above-ground gold jewelry today).

 We suggest limiting your counterparty risks by buying and owning physical gold bullion outright.

 Is Gold Bullion a Good Investment?

-Buying and owning gold bullion is akin to saving fiat currency in a bank yet these days many bank balance sheets are non-GAAP and possibly insolvent if truly marked to market.
-As well savers make very little interest with US dollars in most banks these days thus owning gold bullion is attractive to many.
+Buying and owning gold bullion is akin to saving fiat currency in a bank, yet these days many bank balance sheets are non-GAAP and possibly insolvent if genuinely marked to market.
+As well savers make very little interest with US dollars in most banks these days, thus owning gold bullion is attractive to many.

-Often today, middle class individual investors pay secure logistics companies and gold depositories to oversee and insure a portion of their directly owned gold bullion (paying typically 50 to 25 basis point annually).
+Often today, middle-class individual investors pay secure logistics companies and gold depositories to oversee and ensure a portion of their directly owned gold bullion (paying typically 50 to 25 basis point annually).

-So long as the United States issues Federal Reserve Notes (i.e. fiat currency) as its official monetary issuance, gold bullion values will likely be the benefiting reciprocal of lessening US dollar values ahead and over the long term.
+So long as the United States issues fiat Federal Reserve notes (i.e., fiat currency) as its official monetary issuance, gold bullion values will likely be the benefiting reciprocal of lessening US dollar values ahead and over the long term.